180 or 240 ECTS - Ph.D. degree

 The objective of PhD studies is to provide students with training in science and research and prepare them for independent work in a chosen field.
 That includes training in preparation and implementation of research, processing and interpretation of research findings, presentation and discussion of their research, and publication in international peer-reviewed journals.

-Students complete a 180 ECTS independent research thesis, including at least three publications, and might also be required to complete selected courses.
+Students complete a 180 ECTS independent research thesis, including peer reviewed publications, and might also be required to complete selected courses.

 Further information in the Course Catalogue.

-Master’s Degree (MS) in Epidemiology or related disciplines.
+Master’s Degree (MS) in biostatistics or related disciplines.

 The following or equivalent courses are a required preparation for entry: